What's New: Campaign Reaches Milestone

 Brucemore Receives $400,000 Enhance Iowa Grant

-On August 14, 2019, Brucemore reached a milestone in its Pride and Preservation campaign by raising $3.5 million towards the $5 million goal.
+Brucemore reached a milestone in its Pride and Preservation campaign in September by raising $3.55 million towards the $5 million goal.
 Campaign funds will be used to accelerate preservation efforts across the nationally recognized estate and to ensure it remains a treasure in Eastern Iowa.

-Brucemore was awarded a $400,000 Community Attraction and Tourism (CAT) grant from the Enhance Iowa Board.
+Brucemore was awarded a $400,000 Community Attraction and Tourism (CAT) grant from the Enhance Iowa Board in August.
 This funding was leveraged through financial support from the City of Cedar Rapids and Linn County.
 The Enhance Iowa Program provides financial incentives to communities for the construction of recreational, cultural, educational or entertainment facilities that enhance the quality of life in Iowa.

 Using the 26-acre estate requires on-going preservation of the landscape, buildings, and infrastructure.
 The $5 million Pride & Preservation campaign will support the three most critical areas—preservation of historic assets, investment in capital infrastructure, and improvements to security and fire initiatives—as determined through studies by experts.
 Early campaign gifts are funding the current work in progress on the mansion’s roof and south façade that kicked off in May 2019.
 Over 80% of funding spent on campaign projects will go to Corridor businesses.